angelosalatino/cso-classifier/README.md

 The second version (v2.0) implements the CSO Classifier as described in the [about section](#about).
 It combines the results of the syntactic and semantic modules, and then it enriches it with their supertopics.
 Compared to [v1.0](#v10), it adds a semantic layer that allows to generate a more comprehensive result, identifying research topics that are not explicitely available in the metadata.
 The semantic module relies on a Word2vec model trained on over 4.5M papers in _Computer Science_.
 [Below](#word-embedding-generation) we show more in detail how we trained such model.
 In this version of the classifier, we [pickled](https://docs.python.org/3.6/library/pickle.html) the model to speed-up the process of loading into memory (~4.5 times faster).

-> Salatino, A.A., Osborne, F., Thanapalasingam, T. and Motta, E. 2018.
-The CSO Classifier: Ontology-Driven Detection of Research Topics in Scholarly Articles.
-[Available in Pre-Print here](http://skm.kmi.open.ac.uk/the-cso-classifier-ontology-driven-detection-of-research-topics-in-scholarly-articles/)
+> Salatino, A.A., Osborne, F., Thanapalasingam, T., Motta, E.: The CSO Classifier: Ontology-Driven Detection of Research Topics in Scholarly Articles.
+In: TPDL 2019: 23rd International Conference on Theory and Practice of Digital Libraries.
+Springer.
+[Read More](http://oro.open.ac.uk/62026/)

 Download from: